Lend A Helping Hand at Asan Shelter

 This isn’t a Fashion Show:

 So, here’s the score: You’re going to get muddy, dirty, and drooled on by lovable pups.
 Wear running shoes, or equally comfortable shoes, that can get DIRTY.
 Sandals, or open toed shoes, are not a good idea.
 Rubber boots are great in monsoon season.
-Seriously, when that big hill gets muddy, you want to be wearing proper footwear.
 Wear old clothes that you don’t care about getting dirty.
 Trust me: They will smell like dog forevermore.
-Also, it’s a good idea to bring an extra pair of fresh clothes to change into for the long subway ride home.
+Also, it’s a good idea to bring an extra pair of fresh clothes to change into for the long subway ride home, and some deodorant if you are feeling considerate of your neighbour on the train.

 What to Bring: